 The beauty of screencasts is that they allow the instructor to quickly grab information from their screen to answer a question or clarify a concept.
 Because they can be produced so easily, with minimal production value, many screencasts tend to be considered “disposable” videos, serving a specific purpose for a short time.

 But that’s not to say that screencasts can’t also provide long-lasting value.
-For instance, a well-crafted software tutorial screencast may prove to be useful for months (or even years!) and could be used to onboard new team members or educate customers.
+For instance, a well-crafted software tutorial screencast may be useful for months (or even years!) and could be used to onboard new team members or educate customers.

 The best software for making instructional videos

-With so many different software packages to choose from, finding the right tool to capture your screen and edit your videos can be a daunting and difficult task, especially if you’re new to creating instructional videos.
+Finding the right tool to capture your screen and edit your videos can be a daunting and difficult task, especially if you’re new to creating instructional videos.

-With Camtasia, you don’t need any advanced video editing skills, but if you do want to learn how to edit like a pro, we’ve got plenty of helpful tutorials to get you started.
-You can even download a free trial of Camtasia to start recording & editing and get a feel for the software.
+With Camtasia, you don’t need any advanced video editing skills, but if you want to learn how to edit like a pro, we’ve got plenty of helpful tutorials to get you started.
+You can download a free trial of Camtasia to start recording & editing and get a feel for the software.

 “Camtasia solves the problem of recording class videos efficiently, benefiting educators by enabling them to create engaging and high-quality instructional content for students.”